4k1k0/homepage/README.md

 ## TODO
 - [x] Add themes.
 - [ ] Change the themes using javascript (without delay).
-- [ ] Change the search engine using javascript (without the alert bug).

 I downloaded the images from [here](https://drive.google.com/folderview?id=0B_VmbVyD4eT3N1VUbGN4Wjd5OVE) I just resized them.
 Thanks 4chan!
 If you want more images [/w/](https://boards.4chan.org/w/) is a good place to search.